-While Kat was getting suited up for her big dive, Amelia and I had a snack outside.
+While Kat was getting suited up for her big dive, The Missus and I had a snack outside.
 We fed some french fries to peacocks before noticing the sign advising not to do that exact thing, so we decided to take on an activity that was more safe than shark-diving and more legal than unauthorized peacock-feeding.

-Naturally, Amelia decided to manhandle a snake.
+Naturally, The Missus decided to manhandle a snake.

 After our aquatic and reptilian adventures, we headed down to the beach to relax and take in Siloso Beach.
 We had a grand time, although our attempts to take a cross-island zip-line were thwarted by scheduled maintenance.

 In the evening we returned to the Sands to see a play: The Lion King.
 We all enjoyed it a great deal.
 Unfortunately, they did not allow photographs.
 I should note that I object strongly to that rule.
 I think that disallowing photographs of a performance is backwards thinking, and I usually vote with my wallet by refusing to go to such events.
-However, being as visiting Singapore is a special occasion (and Amelia did so want to go), we went.
+However, being as visiting Singapore is a special occasion (and The Missus did so want to go), we went.

 We returned to our hotel.
-Amelia went to our room to work on her thesis while Kat and I spent some time in the hotel’s bar/lounge-thing.
+The Missus went to our room to work on her thesis while Kat and I spent some time in the hotel’s bar/lounge-thing.
 She ordered Singapore’s signature drink, the Singapore Sling, and enjoyed it so much that she demanded that the bartender teach her how to make it.
 He was happy to oblige.

 Having been saddened by our inability to take decent photographs at the Night Safari, we returned to the Singapore Zoo on our next and last day in Singapore.
 We had an amazing time.